apache/fury-site/docs/grpc/index.md

 Node.js; browser clients are generated separately with `--grpc-web` and use `grpc-web`.

+## Architecture

+Generated service companions use normal gRPC servers, channels, method descriptors, deadlines, status codes, interceptors, and streaming APIs.
+Fory-generated marshallers encode and decode the generated request and response models.

+### Ownership Boundary

+Fory can generate service companions for application-provided gRPC runtimes.
+Those companions provide Fory serialization for request and response objects; the application and gRPC stack still own listeners, channels, credentials, authentication, authorization, deadlines, retries, and transport lifecycle.

+Fory packages do not add a gRPC implementation as a hard dependency.
+The application selects and configures the runtime's gRPC libraries.

+### Generated Service Surface

+The compiler emits runtime-idiomatic service bases, clients or stubs, method metadata, and Fory marshallers.
+Model generation is documented under [Generated Code](../compiler/generated-code/index.md); the runtime pages document server and client integration.

+## Interoperability

+Fory gRPC peers interoperate only when they use the same generated service contract, matching Fory type identities, and compatible generated model schemas.

+### Protocol Boundary

+The transport is gRPC, but the message bytes are Fory payloads.
+Generic protobuf clients and server reflection tools cannot decode those payloads as protobuf messages.
+Generate every peer through a supported Fory compiler frontend.

+### Verification

+Test at least one unary call and every streaming shape used by the service.
+A protobuf `UNIMPLEMENTED` or decode failure usually means the peer used an ordinary protobuf stub or a different generated service contract.

 ## Runtime Guides

+Java, Python, C++, Go, Rust, JavaScript/TypeScript, C#, Dart, Scala, and Kotlin have documented gRPC companions.
+Use the [support matrix](../introduction/support-matrix.md) and the selected runtime page for current dependencies and streaming support.

 | Runtime               | Guide                                 |
 | --------------------- | ------------------------------------- |